joakimk/toniq/README.md

 end
 ```

+And in the web request run:

 ```elixir
 Toniq.enqueue(RecordPageHitWorker)
 ```

-Alternatively you can specify this for induvidual enqueue's:
+Or you could specify it for induvidual enqueue's:

 ```elixir
 Toniq.enqueue(SendEmailWorker, [subject: "5 minute reminder!", to: "..."], persist: false)